 What is at stake in the VBL Club Championship?

-In addition to qualification for the ongoing single-player competition (VBL Playoffs and VBL Grand Final), the participating clubs played for the title of ‘German Club Champion in eFootball’ and the Bundesliga Trophy of the VBL Club Championship, which this year went to 1.
-FC Heidenheim 1848 after the finals tournament.
-In a thrilling final, the Bundesliga 2 team came out on top against FC St. Pauli.
-The two-time German club champion and defending champions SV Werder Bremen failed to qualify for the finals tournament.
+In addition to qualification for the ongoing single-player competition (VBL Playoffs respectively VBL Grand Final), the participating clubs play for the title of ‘German Club Champion in eFootball’ and the Bundesliga Trophy of the VBL Club Championship.

 The trophy is designed in the style of the Bundesliga Trophy.
 The V-shaped notches are a nod to the cursor that marks the player currently being controlled in EA SPORTS FIFA and is also part of the VBL logo.
 The silver-coloured trophy, which has a diameter of around 50 centimetres, will be used as a travelling trophy. with the names of the victorious clubs engraved each time.

-Where can I watch the matches in the VBL Club Championship by bevestor?
+Where can I watch the matches in the VBL Club Championship?

-The games in the VBL Club Championship were played as online matches during the regular season.
-Spectators were able to watch all the matches as individual games on the live stream at virtual.bundesliga.com.
-At the same web address and on the official VBL Twitch and YouTube channels, spectators also found a program from the virtual studio every matchday from 4:15 p.m.
-(CET) in which a total of four featured matches were presented.
+The games in the VBL Club Championship are played as online matches during the regular season.
+Spectators are able to watch all the matches as individual games on the live stream at virtual.bundesliga.com.
+At the same web address and on the official VBL Twitch and YouTube channels, spectators also find a program from the virtual studio every matchday in which featured matches are presented.

 More information on the VBL Club Championship.